MenkeTechnologies/zpwr/README.md

 ## Tmux Main Window
 The main window show in the screenshots is started by prefix-D (tmux prefix definition mentioned above) in an empty tmux window.
 This sources a tmux script `~/.zpwr/tmux/control-window.conf`.
-Alternatively you could invoke the script by prefix-: `source-file ~/.zpwr/tmux/control-windo.conf` or in the terminal with `tmux source-file ~/.zpwr/tmux/control-window.conf` in an empty tmux pane.
+Alternatively you could invoke the script by prefix-: `source-file ~/.zpwr/tmux/control-window.conf` or in the terminal with `tmux source-file ~/.zpwr/tmux/control-window.conf` in an empty tmux pane.

 ## Personal Config
 Startup shell files will source `~/.zpwr/local/.tokens.sh` before zsh config and zinit startup so you can put your additional code there.
 This file will not be overridden with the `zpwr update` shell function.
 You can override installer variables in this file before install.
-Because this file if sourced by bash installer and zsh startup you should check if the shell is zsh before any zsh only features like `zpwrIsZsh && myZshConfig`.
+Because this file is sourced by bash installer and zsh startup you should check if the shell is zsh before any zsh only features like `zpwrIsZsh && myZshConfig`.
 Startup shell files will source `~/.zpwr/local/.tokens-post.sh` after all zsh config and zinit startup.

 To use a different .vimrc and/or tmux.conf, set these environment variables to absolute path of custom configs and then `zpwr regenconfiglinks`.